General Info – summary

 Fruit

-The brown, ovoid, slightly woody Fruit is a small – about 9 x 5 mm Capsule (a dry fruit resulting from the maturing of a compound ovary, which usually opens at maturity by one or more lines of dehiscence).
-This splits into 2 valves and the line of dehiscence lies between the carpels.
-The carpel is an organ (generally believed to be a modified foliar unit) at the centre of a flower, bearing one or more ovules and having its margins fused together or fused with other carpels to enclose the ovules in an ovary.
-The now open Calyx (photo 301) just remains attached to the base of the capsule (photo 301) which splits into 2 valves.
+The eventually brown, ovoid, slightly woody Fruit is a small – about 10 x 5 mm Capsule (a dry fruit resulting from the maturing of a compound ovary, which usually opens at maturity by one or more lines of dehiscence).
+Here it splits into 2 valves (separable part of a pod) and the line of dehiscence lies between the carpels (carpel – female flower part containing a stigma, style (usually), ovary & ovule/s).
+The carpel is an organ (generally believed to be a modified foliar unit – related to leaves) at the centre of a flower, bearing one or more ovules and having its margins fused together or fused with other carpels to enclose the ovules in an ovary.
+The now open Calyx (photo 301) remains attached to the base of the capsule (photo 301) which splits into 2 valves.
 Fruit and flowers often develop at the same time.
 Many very small ellipsoid Seeds are produced.
 (Feb-Jul).

 Distribution & Ecology

-This plant is Endemic (Endemism is the ecological state of a species being unique to a defined geographic location) in South Africa.
+This range restricted plant is Endemic (Endemism is the ecological state of a species being unique to a defined geographic location) in South Africa.
 Here there are 5 natural populations.
-Bowkeria citrina is naturally located in North-West KwaZulu-Natal, and southern Mpumalanga.
-Plants occur on forest margins, stream banks, below rocky hillsides, margins of evergreen forests and up to an altitude of 1 600m.
+Bowkeria citrina is naturally located in North-West KwaZulu-Natal, and southern Mpumalanga in moist highland grasslands.
+Plants occur on forest margins, stream banks, below rocky hillsides-including cliff edges, margins of evergreen forests and has an altitude range of 1 400 – 1 800m.
+This plant secrets non-volatile oil that attracts female oil collecting bees in the genus RedivivaThe oil is collected deep within the flowers by the extra-long front legs of the female bee and fed to bee-larvae.
+In the process the female bee aids with pollination.
+“Ordinary” bees are also involved in the nectar collection and in pollination.

 Ethnobotany